-Fusarium is widely present on tomato and watermelon around SW Florida and appears to be increasing in severity in many places and taking out some older tomato.
+Fusarium is widely present on tomato and watermelon around SW Florida and appears to be increasing in severity in many places.
 Both Fusarium crown rot and race 3 is being reported in tomato.
 In watermelon, vines are exhibiting classic fusarium symptoms beginning with one runner wilting along with some yellowing and vascular staining of vines.

-Around Hillsborough County, Fusarium R3 is progressing rapidly in tomato fields with a history of the disease.
+Around Hillsborough County, Fusarium R3 is showing up is some tomato especially in fields with a history of the disease.